Best Hikes in Hawaii for Teenagers Who Want a Challenge

 Sliding Sands (Keoneheehee) Trail - Maui

 Sliding Sands descends into the crater of Haleakala, Maui's massive dormant volcano, and it is one of the most otherworldly hikes you can do in Hawaii.
-The trail drops 2,500 feet over 4 miles through a landscape of cinder cones, volcanic ash, and hardy silversword plants that grow nowhere else on Earth.
+The trail drops 2,500 feet over 4 miles through a landscape of cinder cones, volcanic ash, and silversword plants that grow nowhere else on Earth.

 Difficulty: Hard (mainly due to elevation and the return climb).
 Allow 4 to 6 hours for a partial descent and return.